d00mkeeps/volc/backend/README.md

 });

 if (response.ok) {
-const result = await response.json();
+const reader = response.body.getReader();
-console.log("LLM Response:", result.response);
+// Process the streamed response
 }
+\*/

-    Handle the response in your application logic.
+2. Handle the streamed response in your application logic.

-5. Adding New Configurations

-To add a new configuration:

-    Add the configuration to the LLM_CONFIGS dictionary in Settings:

-python

-"new_config": {
-"model": "claude-3-5-sonnet-20240620",
-"max_tokens": 300,
-"temperature": 0.7,
-"system_prompt": "New configuration system prompt"
-}

-    Use the new configuration by specifying its name in the API endpoint:

-/api/llm/process/new_config
+## 5. Streaming Functionality

+The streaming functionality is implemented as follows:

+1. The LLMService uses Anthropic's AsyncAnthropic client to create a streaming response.
+2. The FastAPI endpoint uses StreamingResponse to send server-sent events (SSE).
+3. The event_generator function yields chunks of data as they are received from the LLM.

+Example of streaming implementation in LLMService:

+/_
+async def process_message_stream(self, messages: List[Dict[str, str]]) -> AsyncStream:
+stream = await self.client.messages.create(
+model=self.config.model,
+max_tokens=self.config.max_tokens,
+temperature=self.config.temperature,
+system=self.config.system_prompt,
+messages=messages,
+stream=True
+)
+return stream
+_/

-6. Error Handling
+## 6. Error Handling

-The LLM Service includes error handling at various levels:
+The system includes error handling at various levels:

-    API level: FastAPI will return appropriate HTTP error codes for invalid requests.
+- API level: FastAPI will return appropriate HTTP error codes for invalid requests.
-    Service level: The LLMService catches and logs errors from the Anthropic API.
+- Service level: The LLMService catches and logs errors from the Anthropic API.
-    Application level: Implement appropriate error handling in your frontend code.
+- Streaming level: Errors during streaming are caught and sent as error events to the client.

-7. Best Practices
+## 7. Best Practices

-   Keep system prompts clear and concise.
+- Keep system prompts clear and concise in the configuration.
-   Use appropriate max_tokens and temperature settings for your use case.
+- Use appropriate max_tokens and temperature settings for your use case.
-   Implement proper error handling and user feedback in the frontend.
+- Implement proper error handling and user feedback in the frontend.
-   Regularly review and update configurations as needed.
+- Regularly review and update configurations as needed.

-8. Troubleshooting
+## 8. Troubleshooting

 Common issues and their solutions:

-    "Configuration not found": Ensure the configuration name in the URL matches a defined configuration.
+- "Configuration not found": Ensure the configuration name in the URL matches a defined configuration.
-    API errors: Check the Anthropic API status and your API key.
+- API errors: Check the Anthropic API status and your API key.
-    Unexpected responses: Review your system prompt and consider adjusting the temperature or max_tokens.
+- Streaming issues: Verify that your frontend can handle server-sent events properly.

-For further assistance, contact miles (aka d00mkeeps aka andy indigo).
+For further assistance, check the logs or contact the system administrator.

-This documentation provides a comprehensive overview of the LLM Service, its architecture, how to use it, and how to extend it.
-You can expand on each section with more specific details, code examples, and use cases as your system evolves.
+This documentation provides an overview of the current LLM Service backend system, its architecture, how to use it, and its streaming capabilities.
+Expand on each section with more specific details and use cases as your system evolves.

-Some suggestions when using this documentation:

-1. Keep it up-to-date as you make changes to the system.
-2. Include code comments that reference this documentation for key components.